 Gone are the days when you had to put all your website content into an MS Word file or an Excel sheet so you can get them translated and then have your website created in another language.

-With the current technology and the right partner, your wordpress website can easily be handled with a plug-in, your HTML files can be rendered with ease, and your content can be easily published in the new language without too much coding.
+With the current technology and the right partner, your WordPress website can easily be handled with a plug-in, your HTML files can be rendered with ease, and your content can be easily published in the new language without too much coding.

 As English speakers, we do not often think of English as a foreign language.
 This however does not change the fact that for over 3.4 billion internet users that speak a language other than English - it is.

-The same considerations apply to website localization into English.
+The same considerations apply to web localization into English.
 Planning it well, ensuring that the English you are translating into is the appropriate one (there are serious differences between US English and British English), and of course, country-specific considerations as we’ve mentioned earlier.

 The answer to “how do I localize an entire website” depends on how the website was created.